ppy/osu-wiki/wiki/Modding/en.md

 ### Difficulty Settings

-The difficulty settings can be found in the `Song Set-up` window, opened by pressing `F4` or the `Song Set-up` tab at the top of the [editor](/wiki/Beatmap_Editor) screen.
+The difficulty settings can be found in the `Song Setup` window, opened by pressing `F4` or the `Song Setup` tab at the top of the [editor](/wiki/Beatmap_Editor) screen.
 These are important to game play so that the song is at a fair level of difficulty for the varying difficulties a mapset can have.
 For example, an [Easy](/wiki/Difficulties/osu!/Easy) difficulty will not need an [Approach Rate (AR)](/wiki/Beatmap_Editor/Song_Setup/#approach-rate) of 7 or an [HP Drain Rate (HP)](/wiki/Beatmap_Editor/Song_Setup/#hp-drain-rate) of 8.
 This is completely illogical and makes the difficulty much harder than it should be.

 ### Song Setup